txhno/catalogist/README.md

 ## Usage

-1. Place your SKU pricelist PDFs in the `pdfs/boundaried` or `pdfs/unboundaried` directories, depending on whether your PDFs have boundary lines around their tables.
+1. SKU pricelist PDFs are present in the `pdfs/boundaried` or `pdfs/unboundaried` directories, depending on whether PDFs have boundary lines around their tables.

 2. Run the pipeline script:
    ```sh